 There are several difficult climbs here as well, including the area classic Cuttin' Cards for a Poke, a .12b that involves a completely horizontal traverse under a huge roof before pulling the roof to clip the anchors and then topping out.
 It's .12a if you "just" clip the anchors.
 People I have watched lead it used a heel hook to go for that final clip, wedging a foot in among some big cactuses at the top of the route.
 Yikes.

 Most climbs range from 30 to 50'.

 Atop most of the routes are sport anchors.
 I have noticed that some people TR directly off the anchors after first leading the route and that some TR off their own gear.
-Keep in mind that if you have the know-how to set your own gear and have the last climber rappel off the anchors instead of lowering off them, you will be reducing wear on the anchors and saving the maintainers time and money.
+Keep in mind that if you have the know-how to set your own gear and have only the last climber lower off the anchors, you will be reducing wear on the anchors and saving the maintainers time and money.

 Often, it is easy to traverse from one set of anchors to another, facilitating toproping if you have a large party.

 Getting to Seismic Wall means crossing Barton Creek.
 Sometimes Barton Creek is completely dry here.
 Other times, there is water but fording the creek is easy.
 Occasionally, though, the water gets high enough to turn Barton Creek into a Class III/IV whitewater run.
 Before going, check water levels here.
 Since the watercourse is considered runnable from 250 to 3500 cfs, I recommend crossing only when it is below 250.
 Besides, when the creek is high enough to run, the bases of the climbs might be underwater.
 At around 100, I have found waist-deep spots where the current is light, but you obviously had better have your phone, wallet, key fob, and gear protected.